 Breakfast Bowl

-These hearty & filling breakfast bowls will save you time in the morning.
-They only take about 20 minutes to prep up 10 breakfast bowls to store in your refrigerator or freezer.
+These hearty & filling keto breakfast bowls will save you time in the morning.
+I only need about 20 minutes to prep up 10 breakfast bowls to store in the refrigerator or freezer.
 Come breakfast time, just crack in an egg or two and microwave!

-Meal prepping breakfast definitely saves time in the morning – which is ideal if you aren’t really a morning person and find yourself running behind often.
-Besides other easy make ahead breakfast options like chia pudding or breakfast sandwiches, these breakfast bowls are already portioned into single serve containers, so there’s no extra dishes and no measuring out portions.
+Meal prepping breakfast definitely saves time in the morning, which is ideal if you aren’t really a morning person and find yourself running behind often.
+Besides other easy low carb make ahead breakfast options like chia pudding or breakfast sandwiches, these breakfast bowls are already portioned into single serve containers, so there’s no extra dishes and no measuring out portions.

 A hand taking out a forkful of scrambled eggs from a white bowl.

-Since each of these breakfast bowls are already portioned into mason jars or containers, just grab from the fridge, add in an egg or two, stir and microwave!
+Since each of these breakfast bowls is already portioned into mason jars or containers, just grab from the fridge, add in an egg or two, stir and microwave!
 In under two minutes, you’ll have a satisfying protein packed breakfast to keep you going.
-Plus these breakfast bowls are healthy than the processed stuff you get from a Jimmy Dean Breakfast Bowl or Egg Scrambles.
+Plus these breakfast bowls are healthier than the processed stuff you get from a Jimmy Dean Breakfast Bowl or Egg Scrambles.
 Those packaged products you find at the store have lots of preservatives and unnecessary ingredients.
-Making your own homemade breakfast bowl allows you to control the ingredients so you get a fresh tasting breakfast made from real food ingredientseggs, sausage, cheese, vegetables!
+Making your own homemade keto breakfast bowl allows you to control the ingredients so you get a fresh tasting breakfast made from real food ingredients: eggs, sausage, cheese, vegetables!

 If a savory breakfast bowl doesn’t sound good, try a smoothie bowl.
 It’s filled with low sugar fruits and healthy fats to keep you satisfied.
-Plus offer a sweet flavor that pairs perfectly with crunchy toppings like coconut flakes and nuts.
+Plus it offers a sweet flavor that pairs perfectly with crunchy toppings like coconut flakes and nuts.

 How to make a breakfast bowl